-Perhaps he was a son of Samuel Norton, one of the founders of Saratoga Springs, and was the Samuel Norton who was listed as a head of household on the Saratoga census in 1790.
+Perhaps he was a son of Samuel Norton, one of the founders of Saratoga Springs.
+A Samuel Norton was listed as a head of household on the Saratoga census in 1790.

 In 1799, his house and lot in the first ward was valued on the Albany assessment roll.
 The personal property of his father-in-law was listed next to Norton's holdings.
 In 1800, the Nortons were listed on the census in a separate household with John L. Radley's household configured on the line immediately above.
 During the 1790s, he was included on community-based documents as a freeholder, juror, and bricklayer.